MikielAgutu/typ-site/src/docs/getting-started.md

     - It looks for Python 3 in `#!/usr/bin/python3`
 - You may need to run Typ with elevated permissions (e.g. with `sudo`).
     - `sudo ./typ typeset --inputFilepaths text.md`
-- Typ has been tested on Ubuntu Linux
+- Typ should work with most desktop distributions like CentOS, Debian, Fedora, Ubuntu, and derivatives
     - It may perform differently on other versions

 ### Changing the output file